(IN soo lin AS part)

-For SubQ administration: NovoLog vials: May be diluted with Insulin Diluting Medium for NovoLog to a concentration of 10 units/mL (U-10) or 50 units/mL (U-50).
-Do not dilute insulin contained in a cartridge, prefilled pen, or external insulin pump.
+NovoLog: Vials may be diluted with Insulin Diluting Medium for NovoLog to a concentration of 10 units/mL (U-10) or 50 units/mL (U-50).
+Do not dilute insulin contained in a cartridge, prefilled pen, or if using in an external insulin pump.

 For IV infusion: May be diluted in compatible fluid (eg, NS) to concentrations of 0.05 to 1 unit/mL.

 SubQ administration: Do not use if solution is viscous or cloudy; use only if clear and colorless.
 Cold injections should be avoided.
 SubQ administration is usually made into the thighs, arms, or abdomen; Novolog may also be administered in the buttocks.
 Rotate injection sites within the same region to avoid lipodystrophy.

 Fiasp: Inject at the beginning of or within 20 minutes after starting a meal.
 Do not mix with any other insulin products or solutions.

 Novolog: Administer immediately (within 5 to 10 minutes) before a meal.
 Novolog from a vial may be mixed with insulin NPH only (do not mix with other types of insulin) but should be drawn into syringe first.
 Do not dilute or mix other insulin formulations with Novolog contained in a cartridge or prefilled pen.